CalS496/myls-Portfolio/README.md

 ## Acknowledgments

-*Special thanks to my professor who taught me much about the importance of the Shell for Operating Systems.
+*Special thanks to my professor for the guidance on completing this project and for teaching me much about the importance of the Shell for Operating Systems.